imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo apt install fail2ban
     ```

 1. We don't want to edit `/etc/fail2ban/fail2ban.conf` or `/etc/fail2ban/jail.conf` because a future update may overwrite those so we'll create a local copy instead.
-Add this to `/etc/fail2ban/jail.local` after replacing `[LAN SEGMENT]` and `[your email]` with the appropriate values:
+Create the file `/etc/fail2ban/jail.local` and add this to it after replacing `[LAN SEGMENT]` and `[your email]` with the appropriate values:

     ```
     [DEFAULT]